 - Facilitates connections with sponsors that have shared values

-- Means event goers will already be lining up to attend the brand’s next event
+- This means event-goers will already be lining up to attend the brand’s next event

 - Improves chances for brand longevity because of increased sales